James collects small shiny things and reviews products. He does this because he's obsessed with practical gifts.

 I like these mood rings.
 I think each boss has to have these rings than we will know what mood she/he has :)

-Susan Hazelton from Sunny Florida on October 24, 2010:
+Susan Hazelton from Northern New York on October 24, 2010:

 Mood rings are fun.
 Thanks for detailing the meaings of the colors.
 It seems whenever my girls got a mood ring they lost the paper that told what every color meant.